Coffee and taste

 There are two primary types of coffee beans, arabica and robusta.
 Arabica is considered to have a nicer flavour and robusta is generally described as being harsh and rubbery (due to having an increased concentration of phenols, pyrroles and sulfur-containing compounds; such as furfurylmethyl sulfide, which is present in robusta coffee at 2200 ppb which is much higher than the 1100 ppb present in arabica, and furfurylmethyl disulfide, present in robusta at 650 ppb compared to the 120 ppb in Arabica).

-The structures of furfurylmethyl sulfide and furfurylmethyl disulfide both contain a furan ring, made up of four carbon atoms and an oxygen atom (in pink), while the sulfide only contains one sulfur atom, the second contains two – hence the use of 'di' in the name disulfide.
+The structures of furfurylmethyl sulfide and furfurylmethyl disulfide both contain a furan ring, made up of four carbon atoms and an oxygen atom (in pink), while the sulfide only contains one sulfur atom, the other compound contains two – hence the use of 'di' in the name disulfide.

 It is important to get good quality coffee if you want to end up with a fine tasting brew.
 Grinding has an important role in developing the final flavour of your cup of coffee.
 Coffee particle sizes that are too large will result in weak coffee due to poor extraction of the organic compounds from the coffee particles, whereas grinding your beans too fine will lead to very fast extraction of all the flavour compounds, including the bitter ones.

-When making a cup of coffee, the water temperature plays a direct part in the overall bitterness of the final brew; use a water that is too hot (greater than 96 °C) and you risk burning the coffee, resulting in astringent (drying) compounds being present in high quantities.
+When making a cup of coffee, the water temperature plays a direct part in the overall bitterness of the final brew; using water that is too hot (greater than 96 °C) and you risk burning the coffee, resulting in astringent (drying) compounds being present in high quantities.
 But, using water that is lower than 94 °C results in the flavour compounds being poorly extracted from the coffee particles.
-However, using much lower brewing temperatures, combined with a very long extraction time, can lead to a pleasant cup of coffee with low bitter compound concentrations, such as 2-furylmethanol (or furfuryl alcohol).
+However, using much lower brewing temperatures, combined with a very long extraction time, can lead to a pleasant cup of coffee with low bitter compound concentrations, such as 2-furylmethanol (or furfuryl alcohol), which is shown below.

 Studies into the role of milk in coffee have shown that it can have positive and negative effects on the health benefits of coffee.
 The consumption of caffeinated drinks can result in an increased risk of osteoporosis (a disease where the bone strength of an individual is decreased leading to the increasing likelihood of a broken bone), however studies indicates that a daily intake of two cups of coffee, with milk, can counterbalance the diminishing bone mineral density.
 On the other hand, while milk is a good source of nutrients itself, it can result in decreased absorption of polyphenols and antioxidants in coffee.